 IgG antibodies can cross the placenta.
 IgM antibodies can’t.

-So a woman who is mounting a primary immune response to rhesus positive blood cells is not going to be producing the kind of antibody that can cross the placenta to harm her growing baby.
+So a woman who is mounting a primary immune response to rhesus positive blood cells is not going to be producing the type of antibody that can cross the placenta to harm her growing baby.

 But a woman who is mounting a secondary immune response will produce the far smaller IgG antibodies.
 Those can cross the placenta.

 The take home message is this: During the primary immune response which involves the big IgM antibodies, the baby in utero is not at risk.